 However, in some countries like Russia, China, Saudi Arabia, and others, you can’t use a VPN while inside their borders.
 Some will only let you use an approved VPN provider that limits its services for anyone with an address in that country.
 We consider undermining VPN services like this a human rights violation, but it’s heartening to see how rare it is for a VPN provider to submit to these demands.

 However, if your physical address is outside of those countries, a VPN is entirely legal.
-If anything, a VPN is a necessary tool to prevent governments from being able to watch your data.
+If anything, a VPN is a necessary tool to prevent prying eyes from being able to spy on your data.
 And, of course, VPN services will also protect you from companies, hackers, and even your own ISP.

 You Need a VPN to Protect Your Network